timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

 #### (f) Rural health network development grants
 * #### (1) Grants
   * #### (A) In general
-    * The Director may award rural health network development grants to eligible entities to promote, through planning and implementation, the development of integrated health care networks that have combined the functions of the entities participating in the networks in order to—
+    * The Director may award rural health network development grants to eligible entities to plan, develop, and implement integrated health care networks that collaborate in order to—

       * (i) achieve efficiencies;

-      * (ii) expand access to, coordinate, and improve the quality of essential health care services; and
+      * (ii) expand access to, coordinate, and improve the quality of basic health care services and associated health outcomes; and

       * (iii) strengthen the rural health care system as a whole.

   * #### (B) Grant periods
-    * The Director may award such a rural health network development grant for implementation activities for a period of 3 years.
-The Director may also award such a rural health network development grant for planning activities for a period of 1 year, to assist in the development of an integrated health care network, if the proposed participants in the network do not have a history of collaborative efforts and a 3-year grant would be inappropriate.
+    * The Director may award grants under this subsection for periods of not more than 5 years.

 * #### (2) Eligibility
-  * To be eligible to receive a grant under this subsection, an entity—
+  * To be eligible to receive a grant under this subsection, an entity shall—

-    * (A) shall be a rural public or rural nonprofit private entity;
+    * (A) be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations;

-    * (B) shall represent a network composed of participants—
+    * (B) represent a network composed of participants that—

-      * (i) that include 3 or more health care providers; and
+      * (i) include 3 or more health care providers; and

-      * (ii) that may be nonprofit or for-profit entities; and
+      * (ii) may be nonprofit or for-profit entities; and

-    * (C) shall not previously have received a grant under this subsection (other than a grant for planning activities) for the same or a similar project.
+    * (C) not previously have received a grant under this subsection (other than a grant for planning activities) for the same or a similar project.

 * #### (3) Applications
   * To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity, shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—